mikicz/ucl-photonics-oss-talks/oss.md

 ## Reasons to use linters

 - To enforce standard ways of doing things
-- to keep the codebase consistent
+- To keep the codebase consistent
-- to reduce bugs
+- To reduce bugs
-- to make pull requests easier
+- To make pull requests easier
-- to make the code faster
+- To make the code faster
-- to use latest language features
+- To use latest language features
-- to prevent silly mistakes
+- To prevent silly mistakes

 ---